danielharrell/does_music_move/does_music_move.md

 indeed hear a rising and falling, departing and returning, from place to place, very like the motion we might see of a bird in flight.
-(Start from here.)
+(Start from here.
+Maybe delete rest of this paragraph)
 Yet to say we *hear* this motion in the case of music is one reason to doubt that it is happening in any *actual* space; and thus one reason to doubt that the motion we hear in music is real.
 For in what kind of actual space could there be a motion, like the rise and fall of a melody, that we can hear, but never see?
 Where the distance made apparent in sight, and the space so revealed by sight, are no intrinsic part of the perception of motion in question?

 And there are several related reasons for doubting that the motion we hear in music is real.
 Another